XeonAJ/awesome_ai_ideas/CONTRIBUTING.md

 2. Do whatever changes you had intended to.
 3. Make a proper pull request.

+### PR Templates to follow ->
+TODO: Add PR Templates for various planned issues and stuff.

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.